Energy Extraction from a Black Hole by a Strongly Magnetized Thin Accretion Disk: Results for thin MADs

 We positioned ten cameras, each with a size of $600 \ r_g \times 600 \ r_g$ and resolution $\Delta \alpha=\Delta \beta=0.6 \ r_g$, at equal intervals in terms of the cosine of the inclination angle $i \in [2.75^{\circ}, 87.5^{\circ}]$, at an infinite distance, to compute the solid-angle averaged radiative luminosity $L_{\nu}$ ($\nu$ is the frequency of the observed radiation) given by \be L_{\nu} = 4 \pi \Delta \alpha \Delta \beta \sum_{i} \sum_{\rm pixels} I_{\nu} ({\rm pixels}) \ d(\cos i). \ee Finally, radiative efficiency is calculated as $\eta^{R} = L_{\rm bol}/\dot{M}c^2$, where $L_{\rm bol}=\int L_{\nu} \ d\nu$ is the bolometric luminosity.
 Here we note that the presence of a non-zero effective temperature within the intra-ISCO region causes a shift in the peak of the spectrum to higher frequencies, a phenomenon that has been previously observed and reported in earlier studies (\citealt{Zhu2012, Hankla2022, Mummery2024}).

 The top panel of Fig.~\ref{fig:eta_grtrans} illustrates how the radiative efficiency $\eta^{R}$ changes with the spin of the black hole for a thin cold MAD.
 For comparison, we also show the NT efficiency computed using ray tracing methods.
 The resulting values, represented by the red dashed lines in the top panel of Fig. \ref{fig:eta_grtrans}, exhibit slight deviations from the standard NT efficiency \citep{Novikov1973}, particularly for high-spin prograde black holes.
 This discrepancy is consistent with the findings of \cite{Thorne1974}, who considered photon capture by the BH in their calculation.
 The bottom panel illustrates the fractional change in radiative efficiency $\Delta \eta^{R}/\eta_{NT}$ between thin cold MADs and NT disks.
 We also show the fractional change in $\Delta \eta^{R}$ with respect to $\eta^{R}$, whose significance is discussed in section \ref{sect:discuss_corona}.
-Notably, thin cold MADs exhibit a significant increase in luminosity, by a factor of $50-100\%$, depending on the spin, compared to their NT counterparts.
+Notably, thin cold MADs exhibit a significant increase in luminosity, by a factor of $50-100\%$, depending on the spin, compared to their NT counterparts, a finding consistent with the $30-100$ per cent enhancement calculated for a moderately magnetized thin disk of thickness $\epsilon_{\rm th}=0.05$ by \cite{Kinch2021}.
 In contrast, weakly magnetized (SANE) thin disks show a more modest enhancement of only $5-10\%$ (\citealt{Penna2013}).
 Interestingly, the fractional change in $\eta^{R}$ remains relatively constant with respect to black hole spin $a$.
-This finding is consistent with previous studies, which reported similar enhancements (around 80\%) for thin cold MADs with different scale-heights and black hole spins: $\epsilon_{\rm th}=0.1, \ a=0.5$ (\citealt{Avara2016}), and $\epsilon_{\rm th}=0.0375, \ a=0.9375$ (\citealt{Scepi2024}), respectively.
+This finding is consistent with previous studies of thin MAD, which reported similar enhancements (around 80\%) for thin cold MADs with different scale-heights and black hole spins: $\epsilon_{\rm th}=0.1, \ a=0.5$ (\citealt{Avara2016}), and $\epsilon_{\rm th}=0.0375, \ a=0.9375$ (\citealt{Scepi2024}), respectively.